vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-VcfCertificateThumbprint.md

 ### -domain

-The name of the workload domain to retrieve the vCenter Server instance's certificate thumbprints from.
+The name of the workload domain to retrieve the vCenter instance's certificate thumbprints from.

 ```yaml
 Type: String